spring-media/terraform-provider-awsmt/docs/resources/awsmt_source_location.md

 ### `access_configuration`
 Access configuration parameters.
 Configures the type of authentication used to access content from your source location.

 * `access_type` - (Optional) The type of authentication used to access content from HttpConfiguration::BaseUrl on your source location.
-Accepted value: S3_SIGV4.
+Accepted values: "S3_SIGV4" and "SECRETS_MANAGER_ACCESS_TOKEN".
 [Read More](https://docs.aws.amazon.com/sdk-for-go/api/service/mediatailor/#AccessConfiguration).
 * `smatc_header_name` - (Optional) Part of Secrets Manager Access Token Configuration.
 The name of the HTTP header used to supply the access token in requests to the source location.
 * `smatc_secret_arn` - (Optional) Part of Secrets Manager Access Token Configuration.
 The Amazon Resource Name (ARN) of the AWS Secrets Manager secret that contains the access token.
 * `smatc_secret_string_key` - (Optional) Part of Secrets Manager Access Token Configuration.
 The AWS Secrets Manager SecretString key associated with the access token.